Learning for Life

 The Governing Body believe that sex & relationships education should not be taught as an isolated subject, but as a natural part of children learning about themselves and their relationships with each other.
 It is therefore taught with sensitivity appropriately to the child's age throughout their school life.
 Parents/carers are notified of the content of all lessons.

-The Acting Headteacher is happy to discuss any concerns parents may have.
+The Deputy Headteacher is happy to discuss any concerns parents may have.

 Our pupils have the opportunity to use computers in order to;